saurav190101/Netflix-SQL-project/README.md

 Objectives

-.Analyze most preferred tv shows and movies
+.Analyze the most preferred TV shows and movies

 .Explore Actors who have appeared in the highest number of movies produced in India.

 .Analyze content based on release years, countries, and durations.

 Dataset from Kaggle